santoshbs/santoshbs.github.io/README.md

-This was forked from the https://github.com/academicpages/academicpages.github.io.
+This was forked from https://github.com/academicpages/academicpages.github.io.